bdwilson/hubitat/Hugo/README.md

 transmitter to it and use it as a real remote - and other hardware mods](https://github.com/mcer12/Hugo-ESP8266/wiki).
 I use my device to control my blinds.
 I'm going to detail how to integrate your Hugo device into Hubitat.
+One of the best features of this is that when you drop and the case breaks, you can just print another one.

 <img src="https://bdwilson.github.io/images/hubitat-hugo4.png" width=200px>